williamliuecon/LRSE-Example-3/README.md

 1. Statistics and Machine Learning Toolbox
 2. Optimization Toolbox
 3. Symbolic Math Toolbox
+4. Parallel Computing Toolbox
-4. "All Permutations of integers with sum criteria" (Bruno Luong, 2024)
+5. "All Permutations of integers with sum criteria" (Bruno Luong, 2024)

 ### COMPUTING CLUSTER SUPPORT
 Steps 2-5 can be run on a HPC cluster and are written in a way that assumes doing so (although, they can be modified to run locally).